Formally Integrable Structures I. Resolution of Solution Sheaves: Introduction

 \section{Introduction}

-Given a manifold $X$, various extensions to the classical Frobenius theorem and Newlander-Nirenberg theorem concern with the local integrability of involutive structures over $X$, i.e. formally integrable complex subbundles of the complexified tangent bundle $\mathbb{C}TX$.
-The first important attempt in this direction was made by Nirenberg(\cite{N}), a complex Frobenius theorem was established for arbitrary complex subbundle $E\subseteq\mathbb{C}TX$ under the assumptions that $E+\bar{E}$ is also a subbundle of $\mathbb{C}TX$ and that $E$ and $E+\bar{E}$ are both formally integrable, i.e.
+Given a manifold $X$, various extensions of the classical Frobenius theorem and Newlander-Nirenberg theorem concern the local integrability of involutive structures over $X$, i.e., formally integrable complex subbundles of the complexified tangent bundle $\mathbb{C}TX$.
+The first significant attempt in this direction was made by L. Nirenberg(\cite{N}), a complex Frobenius theorem was established for arbitrary complex subbundle $E\subseteq\mathbb{C}TX$ under the assumptions that $E+\bar{E}$ is also a subbundle of $\mathbb{C}TX$ and that both $E$ and $E+\bar{E}$ are formally integrable, i.e.,

-where $\bar{E}$ is the complex-conjugate of $E$ and $[\cdot,\cdot]$ denotes the Lie bracket of vector fields.
-Such a subbundle $E$ is called a complex Frobenius structure.
+for any open subset $U\subseteq X$, where $\bar{E}$ is the complex-conjugate of $E$ and $[\cdot,\cdot]$ denotes the Lie bracket of vector fields.
+Such a subbundle $E$ is called a Levi flat structure.